GSA/FedRAMP-OllaLab-Lean/streamlit_app/app/simple_chat/1_project_description.md

   - Include comprehensive unit tests, integration tests, and end-to-end tests to ensure system reliability and prevent regressions.
   - Implement test-driven development practices where feasible.
   - Establish continuous integration/continuous deployment (CI/CD) pipelines for automated testing, building, and deployment of code changes.
-  - Develop test cases and benchmarks for security features and LLM guard functionalities.
 - **Documentation and Training**
   - Provide comprehensive user guides, FAQs, and tutorials for end-users.
   - Offer detailed developer documentation, including API references and architectural overviews.
-  - Utilize tools like Swagger for interactive API documentation.
   - Develop training materials and programs to onboard users and administrators effectively.
   - Create a searchable knowledge base for troubleshooting and best practices.
 - **User Experience Enhancements**